 Donate leftover event supplies and materials to a local organization.

-My office is part workstation and part storage closet.
-In PR, we tend to amass an ungodly amount of random items like branded gloves, art supplies, tees, toiletries, and tablecloths from various events and initiatives throughout the year.
-Knowing this, our office often donate surplus items to charities in our area.
+When I worked in PR, my desk housed an ungodly amount of random items like branded gloves, art supplies, tees, toiletries, and tablecloths from various events and initiatives throughout the year.
+Our office would often donate surplus items to charities in our area.
 I’ve donated extra gloves to shelters and art supplies to teachers and community groups.
-Simple, see?

 Put together a team volunteer outing.